zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 And our problem is solved.

 <!-- > **Note** for some reason VC Code has many times complained that it does not find the file <i>../../data/diaries.json</i> in the service despite the file exists.
 That is a bug and the complaint goes away when the editor is restarted.  -->
 > **NB**: For some reason VSCode tends to complain it cannot find the file <i>../../data/diaries.json</i> from the service despite the file existing.
-That is a bug in the editor, and goes away when the editor is restarted.
+That is a bug in the editor and goes away when the editor is restarted.

 <!-- As before we've seen how the compiler can decide the type of a variable by the value it is being assigned to and in a similar way the compiler interprets larger data sets consisting of objects and arrays.
 This is why the compiler actually can warn us if we are trying to do something suspicious to the json data we are currently handling.
 If we're handling an array that includes specific types of objects and we're trying to add an object there that doesn't have all of the fields that the other objects have or is having type conflicts (for example a number where should be a string) the compiler can give us a warning.  -->
-Earlier we saw how the compiler can decide the type of a variable by the value it is assigned.
+Earlier, we saw how the compiler can decide the type of a variable by the value it is assigned.
-Similarly the compiler can interpret large data sets consisting of objects and arrays.
+Similarly, the compiler can interpret large data sets consisting of objects and arrays.
-Due to this the compiler can actually warn us if we try to do something suspicious with the json data we are handling.
+Due to this, the compiler can actually warn us if we try to do something suspicious with the JSON data we are handling.
-For example if we are handling an array containing objects of specific type, and we try to add an object which does not have all the fields the other objects have, or has type conflicts (for example a number where there should be a string), the compiler can give us a warning.
+For example, if we are handling an array containing objects of specific type, and we try to add an object which does not have all the fields the other objects have, or has type conflicts (for example a number where there should be a string), the compiler can give us a warning.

 <!-- Even though the compiler is pretty intelligent in making sure to not to do anything unwanted, it is safer to create the correct types to the data yourself. -->
 Even though the compiler is pretty good at making sure we don't do anything unwanted, it is safer to define the types for the data ourselves.

 <!-- Now we have a basic working TypeScript express app but there's barely any actual <i>typings</i> in the code.
 Since we now have a clear definition on what type of data should be accepted for the weather and visibility fields, there is no reason for us not to include also those types in the code. -->
-Currently we have a basic working TypeScript express app, but there are barely any actual <i>typings</i> in the code.
+Currently, we have a basic working TypeScript express app, but there are barely any actual <i>typings</i> in the code.
 Since we know what type of data should be accepted for the weather and visibility fields, there is no reason for us not to include their types to the code.

 <!-- Let's create our type-exclusive file <i>types.ts</i> in which we'll put all our types for this project. -->